umccr/RNAsum/fusions/notes.md

 Reading through the guide and the way this tool has been structured, I am not convinced it is worth putting effort in (one for discussion).

+## Pizzly/Oncofuse fusion filtering

+There was a nice point mentioned in the FuGePrior paper; we can sort and filter the oncofuse output on driver probability values for the fusions and compare the results with pizzly output.

+After performing this filtering, the possible fusion candidates in oncofuse output reduced from ~500 to 100.

+I also did some filtering on pizzly